epfl-ada-2018/project-pizzafels/docs/_stories/ML_based_study.md

 </p>
 <br />

-On previous graph, the top level features are 'electric fuel' at level 0, 'diesel fuel' and 'cantonal road expenses' at level 1.
+On previous graph, the top level features are 'electric fuel' at level 0, 'total road profits' and 'cantonal road expenses' at level 1.

 #### What are the main factors influencing the number of accidents per canton?